 MS in Law

-In addition to tuition there is an annual fee of $556, which includes registration, general services and graduation fees.
+In addition to tuition there is a fee of $310 per semester, which includes registration, general services and graduation fees.
 (Please note fee costs are subject to change)

 Tuition Refund Policy